fu4303/react-routing-diy/README.md

 It takes 3 arguments, but we don't need the first two, so they're set to `null`.

-To ensure refreshing the page works we should also set the initial state value to whatever the URL's pathname is.
+To ensure refreshing the page works we should also set the initial state value to whatever the current URL's pathname is.
 For example is the user refreshes on `/about` the initial state will be `/about`, so the `<About />` component will be shown.

 #### Challenge 1

 1. Change the initial state value to use `window.location.pathname`
 1. Edit the buttons' click handlers to update the browser history as well as setting state
-1. Change the conditions for each page component to match the new pathname state values
+1. Change the conditions for each page component to match the new pathname state values.
-  Hint: the homepage's pathname should be "/", not "/home"
+   - Hint: the homepage's pathname should be "/", not "/home"

 When you're done the app should work like before, but with the URL updating.